RazNat/RazNat.github.io/README.md

 <a class="anchor" id="about_the_project"></a>
 > ## About the Project
-> This is an epic to showcase projects on github pages.
+> This is an epic to showcase my recent projects on github pages.

 <a class="anchor" id="tools"></a>
 > ## Tools